EllaTheCat/dopamine-2024/README.md

 The project is a working configuration for **Sway, a tiling window manager**.
 It is the capabilities of Sway that make it accessible.
-Sway automates window placement so I need not, but more to the point, when PD tremor kicks in, I simply can't manipulate windows without sway or i3.
-I need my meds and a keyboard and automation.
-I have direct access to 100 workspaces, and these can be scripted to show various apps or documents.
-[Autotiling](https://github.com/nwg-piotr/autotiling) is a third party program that decides which way to split Sway or i3 windows.
+Sway automates window placement so I need not, but more to the point, when

-## What's in it for you?

 Take whatever you want, but please give me attribution for my work and attribute others for theirs.
 Abide by the LICENSE is all you must do but be kind and considerate please.
 If this project